statikfintechllc/statik-server/README.md

 - **HTTPS**: https://localhost:8443

 ### 🌍 Global Access (via Mesh VPN)
-- Connect any device with Tailscale to your Headscale server
+- Connect any device with Tailscale to your mesh network
 - Access VS Code from anywhere in the world
 - Secure WireGuard-based tunnel